aldianahot14/balkan-recipes/readme.md

 # Click this link:
 https://feature-refactor--balkandishes.netlify.app/

-You'll want to first create an account and, then log into that account.
+1. You'll want to first create an account
+2. Once your account is created, then log into your account
-Once you log into you account, view all reciepes available At this point since this is your page, you can edit recipes, and create new ones!
+3. Once you log into you account, click on view all the reciepes that are available
+4. At this point since this is your page, you can click on any recipe and edit the recipie you choose
+5. On the top right corner you can and create new recipes!